npmcdn-to-unpkg-bot/standout-2/_seminars/workflow-from-inspiration.md

 speaker: Felix Kunze, Paul Warner
 image: "/img/felix-kunze.jpg"
 layout: speaker
-desc: Felix will be demonstrating the complete workflow, from where he finds his inspiration to final product, including a live shoot demonstration, lighting & posing tips, tethering into Capture One, doing live color work and post production.
-Theentire product - from start to finish.
+desc: "Felix will be demonstrating the complete workflow, from where he finds his inspiration to final product, including a live shoot demonstration, lighting & posing tips, tethering into Capture One, doing live color work and post production.
+Theentire product - from start to finish."
 type: seminar
 ---